GuenterQuast/picoCosmo_dev/README.md

     #logFile: pFilt     # store all pulses, put Null if no output wanted
     logFile: Null      # store all pulses, put Null if no output wanted
-    logFile2: dpFilt   # sore double-pulses only, put Null if not
+    logFile2: dpFilt   # store double-pulses only, put Null if not
     rawFile:  rawDP    # store raw wave forms, put Null if not wanted
     pictFile: pictDP   # save pictures of double-pulse wave forms